Fudantopology/Fudantopology.github.io/index.md

 ## Fall 2026 Schedule

 - Sep.
-11/18 There will be no seminar this week, instead we will have a mini-course by Eduard Schesler, Karlsruhe Institute of Technology
+11/18 There will be no seminar in the first two week, instead we will have a mini-course by Eduard Schesler, Karlsruhe Institute of Technology

 Time: